 Sanctions of expulsion and suspension affect a student's academic status at the university.
 In order that students under suspension or expulsion not contravene the terms of penalty, the Offices of Admissions, Cashier, Financial Aid, Graduate School, Registrar, Residence Life, and University Police (as well as other university officials) will be notified in writing.
-During the suspension period, records remain flagged and transcripts held until students have complied with university-imposed sanctions until the period ends.
+During the suspension period, records remain flagged until students are readmitted to the university.
+Transcripts are held until students have complied with university-imposed sanctions until the period ends.
 In addition, a suspension or expulsion precludes matriculation at any UNC constituent institution.
 No credit earned at another institution during the suspension period shall be transferred to N.C.
 A&T. A student under expulsion or suspension is subject to arrest for trespassing if found on university property.
 Students suspended or expelled from the university, for disciplinary reasons, are not eligible for refunds and forfeit any funds previously paid.